carbonplan/cdr-verification/components/methods/methods.md

 The goal of our uncertainty mapping is to systematically identify (1) what needs to be quantified to estimate net carbon removal and carbon storage durability, (2) what can be measured or modeled today to make those estimates, and (3) what uncertainties remain even when relying on the best available quantification approaches.
 Since CDR pathways are diverse in approach and maturity, the tools available to make key quantitative estimates vary greatly — as do their associated uncertainties.

-With input from more than 30 CDR companies, external scientific experts, and system actors, we identified a set of quantification components for each CDR pathway that govern estimates of net carbon removal and storage durability.
+With input from CDR companies, external scientific experts, and system actors (see Acknowledgements for a full list), we identified a set of quantification components for each CDR pathway that govern estimates of net carbon removal and storage durability.

 No quantification approach can perfectly estimate real-world outcomes because all measurements and models are subject to uncertainty.
 Some approaches to quantification are characterized by low uncertainty, and accordingly support a relatively high-confidence understanding of real-world outcomes.
 Other approaches are characterized by higher uncertainty, and do much less to constrain our understanding.
 As a result, a rigorous quantification approach should characterize uncertainty alongside estimates of key outcomes.